KursatAlyamac/418Project/README.md

 # SuperTuxKart Project

- This is our repository containing all of the code we have worked on to try and get the best results possible in this program.
-We have folders that each contain different developments for our code.
-Our folders are named based on the advances that each one made.
+Welcome to our SuperTuxKart project repository!
+This repository contains all the code and experiments we have worked on to achieve the best possible results in SuperTuxKart.
+Each folder represents a specific phase or focus area in the development process, with names reflecting the progress made.

+## Repository Structure

+### `default-codebase`
- default-codebase: The original codebase provided with our personal controller written
+Contains the original codebase provided with our custom controller implementation.

- early_trials: Very first trials made when starting the project.
-Changes range from image amount inputs, CNN layers, controller changes, and hyperparameterization
- modified_cnns: Successful changes using dropout layers, pooling, etc.
- advanced_pathing: Attempts to try and create the best possible pathing
- powerups_versions: Obstacle detection, racing line prediction, enhanced neural network
+### `early_trials`
+Initial experiments and developments, including:
+- Adjustments to image inputs
+- Modifications to CNN layers
+- Changes to the controller logic
+- Hyperparameter tuning

+### `modified_cnns`
+Enhancements made to the CNN architecture, such as:
+- Adding dropout layers
+- Introducing pooling layers
+- Other architectural modifications

+### `advanced_pathing`
+Focused on creating optimal pathing strategies for the kart.

+### `powerups_versions`
+Features implemented in this folder include:
+- Obstacle detection
+- Racing line prediction
+- Enhanced neural network functionalities

+### `cart_ddpg`
- cart_ddpg: A RL implementation for controller acceleration utilizing double q learning
+Reinforcement learning implementation for controller acceleration using Double Q-Learning (DDPG).

+### `best_results`
+Contains the overall best-performing models and configurations:
- best_results: The overall best results are stored here.
-There are two trials, one with more epochs and one with less epochs.
-Utilizes powerups, modified_cnn, and advanced_pathing codes to produce the best results
+- Two trials are included: one with more epochs and another with fewer epochs.
+- Combines features from `powerups_versions`, `modified_cnns`, and `advanced_pathing` for optimal performance.

+---

+Feel free to explore the folders and review the progression of our work.
+Each directory provides insight into the iterations and improvements we have made throughout the project.